ltgcgo/docs/src/painted/README.md

 If the codebase isn't modified, in auto mode, Painted Palette runs on a defensive stance by default - as long as pixels covered by the template aren't badly damaged, it barely activates.
 If in manual mode, Painted Palette only places pixels when the user commands or schedules a pixel placement.

+## Features
+* Extremely fast to build, fast and easy to deploy for anyone.
+IT prowness is not a problem.
+* No dependency compiling before running.
+* Fully-unattended automated updates.
+* Relatively low on resources.
+* Native support for multi-account deployments. (less than 10 per IP address)

 ## Installation
 > **Warning**
 >